 Bob Dylan has moved from “Positively 4th Street” to absolutely Madison Avenue.

-By appearing in a longer-than-usual commercial for Fiat Chrysler Automobiles during the Super Bowl Sunday night – and allowing the use of his wordy 1966 single “I Want You” in a separate spot for Chobani yogurt – has cemented an idea that few would have ascribed to him when he first came to prominence in the 1960s: He’s for sale.
+By appearing in a longer-than-usual commercial for Fiat Chrysler Automobiles during the Super Bowl Sunday night – and allowing the use of his wordy 1966 single “I Want You” in a separate spot for Chobani yogurt – the artist has cemented an idea that few would have ascribed to him when he first came to prominence in the 1960s: He’s for sale.

 “You can’t import the heart and soul of every man and woman working on the line.”
 Dylan said Sunday night in the latest of a series of Chrysler Super Bowl ads meant to spark pride in America and the cars it makes.
 “Let Asia assemble your phone…We will build your car.”